 Then, take the hourly pay rate to calculate the overtime rate for salaried employees using the following formula:

-Additionally, certain salaried employees in Alabama can also qualify for overtime pay under the Fluctuating Workweek Method (FWW).
-This means that nonexempt salaried employees who work different hours from week to week can still receive overtime pay.
+Non-exempt salaried employees in Alabama can still qualify for overtime under the Fluctuating Workweek Method (FWW), even when their hours change from week to week.

-Employees in Alabama who receive commissions are eligible for overtime at a rate of 1.5 times their regular hourly rate.
-Their regular hourly rate must include the commissions earned as well.
-However, they will only be given half of that rate for every overtime hour.
+Employees in Alabama who receive commissions can be eligible for overtime at a rate of 1.5 times their regular hourly rate.
+This hourly rate must include their earned commissions as well.

 For example, let’s say an employee works 45 hours a week at a rate of $7.25/hour (Alabama minimum wage) and receives $50 in commissions for that week.
 We need first to calculate the new regular hourly rate: